A one day Conference on April 2nd, 2019

 This timely conference will bring together people with expertise in economic development, skills, public service reform, procurement, social housing, welfare and debt advice services, crisis and family support services as well as those with experience of poverty to share ideas and learn from practical initiatives that have been trialled elsewhere.
 The day will end with a panel discussion to identify the next steps we can take to tackle poverty in Greater Manchester.

 The conference is being held at the Mechanics Institute in the centre of Manchester.
-Please book your place here.
+Booking has now closed.
+The programme for the day is available here.

 This conference builds on the local poverty strategies event GMPA held at Kellogg’s in October 2018.